BillyFrcs/FlappyBird/README.md

 ## Instructions Game

 Just tap - tap the bird and avoid to crash with the pipes and fall to the ground, then you get the score and the game will restart.

-> Note: This game only available and running on Linux 😃 but if you want to running on Windows or MacOS, you can do it, just follow this [tutorial](https://www.sfml-dev.org/tutorials/2.5/).

 <i>© Billy Franscois</i>